Local vs Online NSFW AI

 Architecture: Offline inference · VRAM: 6 GB+ SDXL-class typical · Best for: Privacy-first NSFW without node graphs

-Same privacy upside; higher skill tax.
+Open on Civitai →Same privacy upside; higher skill tax.

 Architecture: Offline workflows · VRAM: Model-dependent · Best for: Local automation at scale

-Privacy + control; heavier hardware bill.
+Open on Civitai →Privacy + control; heavier hardware bill.

 Architecture: Offline Flux pipelines · VRAM: 12 GB+ common comfortable band · Best for: High-fidelity local NSFW when APIs filter

-Convenience; you accept account + Buzz policy churn.
+Open on Civitai →Convenience; you accept account + Buzz policy churn.

-Architecture: Cloud generation on Civitai · VRAM: N/A · Best for: GPU-less sampling—policy permitting
+Architecture: Cloud generation on Civitai · VRAM: N/A · Best for: GPU-less sampling - policy permitting

-Expect subscriptions + gems; read logging clauses.
+Open on Civitai →Expect subscriptions + gems; read logging clauses.

 Architecture: Cloud SaaS · VRAM: N/A · Best for: Feature-rich web NSFW stack